 Political and market engagement

-Fabio Panetta, a member of the ECB’s executive board and chair of its taskforce on a digital euro, faced the European Parliament’s economic and monetary affairs committee in April to provide MEPs with an update on the topic.
+Fabio Panetta, a member of the ECB’s executive board and chair of its digital euro taskforce, faced the European Parliament’s economic and monetary affairs committee in April to provide MEPs with an update on the topic.

 “We will engage with the European Parliament and other European decision-makers and inform them regularly about our findings.
 Citizens, merchants and the payments industry will also be involved,” Panetta said today.